borealisgroup/borealis/packages/dynamic-export/README.md

 ### re-export all named imports (static)

-Generally advised.
+Advised.
 This is quite good if you want to centralize (in `index.js`) the (unique) named exports from multiple files.

 ```js
 export * from './A';